-The plan is to soon publish a Quality declaration for productivity calculations on industries.
+In the danish documentation note En kvalitetsvurdering af timeproduktivitet på brancheniveau an assessment is made of how usable each industry's productivity growth rates is in productivity analyzes.
 The idea comes from The Danish productivity commissions report 1, p.14 in which the quality of the productivity figures on industries is specified.